kangrongji/resizable-prop-truncation/README.md

 However, it should be emphasized that this result relies solely on vanilla HoTT, and even the univalence axiom is not required.

 This result shows the consistency of resizable *weak* propositional truncation.
 What about the *strict* one?
-It seems reasonable now to expect that it is also consistent (or not? the strict one appears somewhat unconventional form other perspectives... like in set theory).
+It seems reasonable now to expect that it is also consistent (or not? the strict one appears somewhat strange form other perspectives... for example from set theory).
 Perhaps constructing a model that justifies the strict version is not too hard.
 Another interesting question is whether or not it could lead to a constructive version of propositional resizing.